jafingerhut/dontstop/README.md

 So what is the big deal with the `stop` method?

 Below is a series of commands to start a Leiningen REPL in a terminal.
-Using Leiningen version 2.9.3 (latest as of 2021-Feb-16), and I believe many earlier versions, you can type Ctrl-C in such a REPL session, and it will cause the `stop` method to be called on the thread that is evaluating the current form, and a new REPL prompt to be printed.
+Using Leiningen version 2.9.3 (a recent version as of 2021-Feb-16), and I believe many earlier versions, you can type Ctrl-C in such a REPL session, and it will cause the `stop` method to be called on the thread that is evaluating the current form, and a new REPL prompt to be printed.